 As anyone who has lived here for a while can tell you, Dutch toilets are not free of charge.
 Another major fail, if you ask me.
 Fees range from 25 cents to a whole euro, depending on city and location.
 Train stations, cafes and restaurants will all charge you to use their facilities, as will all three of the actual public toilets in the country.

 You might be wondering what all this money goes towards.
 Well, keep wondering, because we have no idea.
 According to the Dutch Toilet Organisation, only one in four toilets in the Netherlands is actually clean, and less than 16 percent of toilets in public areas like train stations passes the Dutch Toilet Organisation’s fit-for-purpose test.
-Presumably, some of the money pays the wages of the omnipresent toiletjuffrouw— the lady who takes your money when you’re entering the toilet (good for her though)
+Presumably, some of the money pays the wages of the omnipresent toiletjuffrouw — the lady who takes your money when you’re entering the toilet (good for her though).

 Sneaking into cafe toilets is an option

-Officially, most cafes will ask you for for fifty cents if you use their toilets without buying something.
-But you can decide to risk your dignity and sneak past the waitstaff to the toilet out the back.
+Officially, most cafes will ask you for fifty cents if you use their toilets without buying something.
+But you can decide to risk your dignity and sneak past the waitstaff to the toilet in the back.
 Legally, they can’t make you pay, though it is considered pretty rude.
 Nonetheless, in an emergency when you have no change in your pockets, it’s an option, if not the best option.

 Toilets are actually pretty important

-For most of us, the worst case scenario is being uncomfortable for an hour or so until we get home and can enjoy the luxury of a free, clean, private toilet.
+For most of us, the worst-case scenario is being uncomfortable for an hour or so until we get home and can enjoy the luxury of a free, clean, private toilet.
 But for people who have incontinence problems, have a health issue that affects their digestive system (like Crohn’s disease, for example), or are pregnant, the lack of accessible public toilets in the Netherlands is a real problem.
 According to NOS, it’s even preventing some people from leaving the house.

 There’s no denying that the public toilet situation in the Netherlands is, well, crap.
 But if you are out and about and desperate, there’s an app for that! pee.place allows you to find public toilets in most countries, including the Netherlands.
-It won’t fix the lack of toilet paper or the horrifying ‘inspection shelf’- but at least you’ll be able to uncross your legs for a couple of minutes.
+It won’t fix the lack of toilet paper or the horrifying ‘inspection shelf’ — but at least you’ll be able to uncross your legs for a couple of minutes.